Skip to main content

 If a patient needs 3 IVF cycles in the same calendar year, the total out-of-pocket varies dramatically by clinic:

-These are estimates.
+These are estimates for the listed providers.
 Actual costs depend on medication requirements, monitoring needs, and individual circumstances.
 The Medicare Safety Net reduces out-of-pocket for cycles 2 and 3 when completed in the same calendar year.

 What to consider when choosing a Melbourne clinic